victorchall/EveryDream2trainer/doc/CAPTION.md

 ## Kosmos-2

-Microsoft's [Kosmos-2](https://huggingface.co/microsoft/kosmos-2-patch14-224)  is significantly lighter weight than Cog, using <5GB of VRAM and generating captions in under 1/21 second on a RTX 3090.
+Microsoft's [Kosmos-2](https://huggingface.co/microsoft/kosmos-2-patch14-224)  is significantly lighter weight than Cog, using <5GB of VRAM and generating captions in under a second on a RTX 3090.

 It has the capability to output grounding bounding boxes.